Businesses all over the world are making great strides for diversity and inclusion (D&I), but often disability is lower on the list of priorities.

 For many individuals, diagnosis of a disability results in them being undervalued and unwelcome in the workplace.
 For example, 26% of those diagnosed with Lupus found themselves being dismissed from employment post-diagnosis.
 Most recently, over half of people with Long Covid have experienced some form of discrimination or disadvantage at work because of their condition.

 Organisations must think critically about the inclusivity of their working environments.
 This can mean looking at the effectiveness of workplace adjustments processes.
-Effective adjustments empower different ways of working, and give disabled employees the opportunity to thrive in the same way as any other employee.
+Effective adjustments empower different ways of working, and give employees with disabilities the opportunity to thrive in the same way as any other employee.
 With this, employees often feel more confident to be themselves - and that goes a long way in retaining your talented workforce.

 Our friends at IBM are making great strides in this space.
 Realising that strengths lie in the diversity of their employees, they work hard to create a workplace where employees can ‘Be Equal.’
 Today, 87% of their employees say they can be their authentic selves at work.
 In our on demand webinar, IBM shared the initiatives helping them to create a welcoming workplace for every employee.